 - 1. Must haves for your Stipulation.
 A consent order will have these provisions already, but if you are drafting a Stipulation with your OPA then you want to make sure to include these.
 Review the samples annexed to this guide and available on our project's homepage. - a.
 A deadline for repairs to be completed.
-It's easy to forget to include this but if we do then the Stipulation is ambiguous as to when can seek to hold the Respondents-Landlords in contempt for defaulting upon the agreement. - b.
+It's easy to forget to include this but if we do not include it then the Stipulation is ambiguous as to when we can seek to hold the Respondents-Landlords in contempt for defaulting upon the agreement. - b.
 Reference to your HPD inspection report and date of inspection as well as reference to open HPD violation report and date of report.
 This way we are clearly establishing which violations must be repaired.
-If certain conditions do not constitute a violation, we can include "Respondents-Landlords agree to inspect and repair as required by law the following conditions...". - c.
-Access dates for repairs to be completed.
-Be sure to check with your client before agreeing to access dates and remind them shortly before each access date to avoid the client inadvertently denying access. - d.
-A control date or adjourn date keeping the case on the calendar so that you can come back before the Court without having to file a motion to restore the case to the calendar. - e.
-Default provision.
-Ideally, in our Stipulation we want a default provision that mirrors what we could have in an Order to Correct/Consent Order; "Upon default, Petitioner may restore by 8-days written notice for appropriate relief, including but not limited to an Order to Pay Civil Penalties and a finding of Contempt."
+If certain conditions do not constitute a violation, we can include a separate paragraph "Respondents-Landlords agree to inspect and repair as required by law the following conditions...".
+This invites the landlord to fix these conditions while acknowledging that they do not currently constitute an HPD violation.